Hamid Ghandehari: Education

 Ghandehari was born in Iran.
-He received his B.S degree in Pharmacy at the University of Utah in 1989.
-In 1996, he received his Ph.D. in Pharmaceuticals and Pharmaceutical Chemistry from the University of Utah.
+He received his B.S degree in pharmacy at the University of Utah in 1989.
+In 1996, he received his Ph.D. in pharmaceuticals and pharmaceutical chemistry from the University of Utah.

 Career and research

 Early career

-From 1996 to 1999 Ghandehari was an assistant Assistant Professor in the Department of Pharmaceutics at The University of Mississippi.
-In 1999 Ghandehari joined the Department of Pharmaceutical Sciences at The University of Maryland, Baltimore as an assistant Assistant Professor.
-From 2002-2007 he was an associate Associate Professor.
+From 1996 to 1999 Ghandehari was an assistant professor in the Department of Pharmaceutics at University of Mississippi.
+In 1999 Ghandehari joined the Department of Pharmaceutical Sciences at University of Maryland, Baltimore as an assistant professor.
+From 2002-2007 he was an associate professor.
 In 2007 he became a member of the Biochemistry and Molecular Biology Graduate Program at The University of Maryland, Baltimore.
 Additionally, from 2003-2006 he was a full member in the Program in Oncology at The University of Maryland Greenebaum Cancer Center.
 In 2005, Ghandehari became the founding director of the Center for Nanomedicine and Cellular Delivery at The University of Maryland, Baltimore.